Act locally, affect globally:

 The first Waldorf school was founded in Stuttgart in 1919.
-Today there are over 1,100 Waldorf schools and almost 2,000 Waldorf kindergartens in more than 80 countries around the globe.
+Today there are over 1,100 Waldorf schools and almost 2,000 Waldorf kindergartens in some 80 countries around the globe.
 And more all the time.
 We are making our Centennial an occasion to further develop Waldorf education for contemporary times, and focus more consciously on its global dimensions.
 With many exciting projects on all continents.
 Keep your ears and eyes open, and be part of the movement: 100 years are just the beginning!

 Waldorf 100 Projects